 It has been bad times for California homeowners as the drought continues its endless streak.
 With more and more restrictions being set on residential water usage, owning lush green lawns seem to have become a distant dream for homeowners.
 Well, that isn’t necessarily the case.
 There is still a bit of hope for lawn owners as there are many great drought tolerant grasses out there that would help maintain a nice textured lawn.
-In the infographic below, we present four drought tolerant alternatives that are known for requiring minimal water consumption.

 Please keep in mind that although these grasses are known for handling dry conditions, it is still up to the lawn owner to make sure a responsible amount of water is being used.

 Dymondia Margaretae, also known as the Silver Carpet, is a perennial that is more than capable of handling the drought seasons that California is experiencing today.
 It is, however, a slow spreading ground cover.
 Hence, it may take time to develop into the lawn carpet that you desire.
 During the summer, tiny yellow flowers will bloom within the foliage.
 The preferred USDA hardiness zone for Dymondia would be around zone 9 to 11.

 Yarrow is a flowering plant that will help you create a feathery lawn.
 It is best to have minimal foot traffic on Yarrow lawns since they are not too dense.
 Yarrow lawns thrive in sandy, loamy soil, and the preferred USDA hardiness zone tends to be between 3 and 9.
 Without any mowing, you can expect small white flowers to appear among the foliage during the summer.
 We recommend tools like cordless string trimmers for trimming purposes.